BladyBoy/Portfolio/README.md

 # My Portfolio Website 🚀

 Welcome to my personal portfolio website! ✨
-You can visit it here: [BladyBoy.github.io/portfolio](https://BladyBoy.github.io/portfolio/)
+You can visit it here: [BladyBoy.github.io/Portfolio](httPs://BladyBoy.github.io/Portfolio/)

-## About this Project
+P## About this Project
 This is a **responsive and interactive portfolio website** designed to showcase my skills, projects, and contact information.

 ## Features